-As a Youth Worker, you will be working with some of the most vulnerable people in the community, so you need a personality that is empathic, understanding, non-judgemental, and to have a true passion for helping others.
-As a Youth Worker, you will also help to create a future, new emerging leaders, and play an influential role in a young person’s life.
+As a Youth Worker, you will be working with some of the most vulnerable people in the community, so you need a personality that is empathic, understanding and non-judgemental; and have a passion for helping others.
+You will play an influential role in a young person’s life, aiding them in creating a positive future.

-Some of the Task and duties you may preform
+Some of the tasks and duties you may perform

 in need and offer crisis support to trauma victims.